Wood Filler vs Wood Putty Comparison: Key Differences and When To Use

 When Should You Use Wood Fillers?

 A wood filler is generally untinted and can easily attach and harden on wooden pieces.
-Therefore, it’s advisable applying on unfinished wood that you plan to stain, paint, or apply a clear coat on.
+I suggest using it on unfinished wood that you plan to stain, paint, or apply a clear coat on.

 Pros and Cons of Using Wood Fillers